mail-in-a-box/mailinabox/README.md

 - At the moment, OwnCloud is disabled, because it not supports php8.2
 - Updated php to version 8.2
 - Changed SMTP server sign
+- more restrictive Fail2Ban configuration
+- ask the user if he wants to disable the graylist

 ## Future implementation

-- ask the user if he wants to disable the graylist
 - Changing the default index page more easily